A large brick home with a landscaped front yard, highlighting curb appeal and home aesthetics.

 Share:

 You may recognize the term "buy and hold" as a stock market investing term.
-It refers to when you buy a stock or another asset and keep it in your portfolio for a period.
+It refers to when you buy a stock or another asset and keep it in your portfolio through market highs and lows.
 Buy and hold real estate involves the same basic concept.

-The term "buy and hold real estate" refers to a specific strategy investors use when they purchase property and retain it for a certain period of time.
-The investor may eventually sell the real estate or temporarily rent it out.
+The term "buy and hold real estate" refers to a specific investment strategy where investors purchase property and retain it for a long period of time, often several years or decades.
+The investor rents out the property and collects rental income.
+Over time, the property’s value may increase, allowing the investor to eventually sell it for more than they paid for it.

-The biggest differences between the buy and hold vs. the BRRRR process is that in the buy and hold process, you hold onto the property, whereas in the BRRRR process, you don't.
-Furthermore, with the BRRRR, you employ a rinse-and-repeat strategy by purchasing other properties.
+The biggest differences between the buy and hold versus the BRRRR process is that in the buy and hold process, you hold onto the property, whereas in the BRRRR process, you don't.
+Furthermore, with the BRRRR, you continue to purchase new investment properties after the work on the current one is complete.

 However, in both strategies, you evaluate to make sure you're buying the right investment, monitor housing trends and in both cases, may eventually sell your real estate investment.